 If this Proposal No. 3 is approved by our stockholders, commencing with the election of directors at our 2026 annual meeting, all directors whose terms are expiring will be elected annually for terms of one year.
 In addition, each director elected after this Annual Meeting will hold office until the next succeeding annual meeting of stockholders and until his or her successor has been duly elected and qualified, subject, however, to such director's earlier death, resignation, retirement, disqualification or removal.
 To ensure a smooth transition to the new declassified structure and to permit the current directors and those directors elected in this Annual Meeting to serve out the three-year terms to which the stockholders elected such directors, this proposal will not shorten the term of any director elected before the 2026 annual meeting.
-Thus, at the 2026 annual meeting of stockholders, if re-nominated, each Class I director would stand for election for one-year terms and until his or her successor has been duly elected and qualified, subject, however, to such director's earlier death, resignation, retirement, disqualification or removal.
-At the 2027 annual meeting of stockholders, each Class I and Class II director will stand for election for a one-year term, and until his or her successor has been duly elected and qualified, subject, however, to such director's earlier death, resignation, retirement, disqualification or removal.
-At the 2028 annual meeting of stockholders, each Class I, Class II and Class III director will stand for election for a one-year term and until his or her successor has been duly elected and qualified, subject, however, to such director's earlier death, resignation, retirement, disqualification or removal, such that the declassification of the Board is complete following the 2028 annual meeting of stockholders.
+Thus, at the 2026 annual meeting of stockholders, if re-nominated, each Class I director's earlier death, resignation, retirement, disqualification or removal.
+At the 2027 annual meeting of stockholders, each Class I and Class II director's earlier death, resignation, retirement, disqualification or removal.
+At the 2028 annual meeting of stockholders, to such director's earlier death, resignation, retirement, disqualification or removal.
+At the 2028 annual meeting of stockholders, each Class I and Class II director will stand for election for a one-year term, and until his or her successor has been duly elected and qualified, subject, however, to such director's earlier death, resignation, retirement, disqualification or removal.
+At the 2028 annual meeting of stockholders, each Class I and Class II director will director will director for a one-year term and until his or her successor has been duly elected and qualified, subject, however, to such director's earlier death, resignation, retirement, disqualification or removal.
+At the 2028 annual meeting of stockholders, each Class I and Class II director will stand for electin for a one-year term and until his or her successor